Existence of weak solutions for two-phase matrix-valued harmonic map flows: Introduction

 \subsection{Weak solutions}

-Before presenting our main theorems, we define weak solutions to the system \eqref{HeatSystems} and offer relevant remarks to contextualize our approach.
-In this paper, we use the notation that $ \mathbb{S}_n $ and $ \mathbb{A}_n $ are the space of symmetric and anti-symmetric $ n\times n $ matrices.
+Before stating our main theorems, we define weak solutions of \eqref{HeatSystems} and record several remarks that clarify our framework.
+In this paper, we write $ \mathbb{S}_n $ and $ \mathbb{A}_n $ for the spaces of symmetric and anti-symmetric $ n\times n $ matrices, respectively.